ummVictor/Hotel-Management/README.md

 Key Contributions:

-Backend Development: Leveraged Node.js to create a scalable server architecture capable of handling multiple concurrent users.
+*Backend Development*: Leveraged Node.js to create a scalable server architecture capable of handling multiple concurrent users.
 Frontend Development: Designed a user-friendly interface using HTML, CSS, and JavaScript, ensuring an intuitive experience for both staff and guests.
 Database Design: Implemented a comprehensive database schema with MongoDB, facilitating efficient storage and retrieval of guest data and room availability information.
 Security: Integrated robust user authentication and authorization protocols to ensure secure access to the system.